 London-based artist Nina Baxter composes stunning geometric paintings.
 The vibrant, geometric artworks showcase her mastery in composition, using it to reflect her interest in color theory and abstraction.
-Ultimately, the geometric play in her acrylic paintings is quiet captivating to the viewer.
+Ultimately, the geometric play in her acrylic paintings is quite captivating to the viewer.

 Artistic Odyssey had the opportunity to chat with the artist on finding art, her source of inspiration, her process, and more…

 When did you discover your passion for art?

 I have been painting and making things for as long as I can remember.
 My sisters and I grew up in a very creative household; when we were little we had a designated arts & crafts table which was forever covered in paint and glue.
 Up on the walls at home our work was in good company among prints by David Hockney, Howard Hodgkin, original paintings brought back from trips to the Caribbean, and work by family and friends.
 My real passion for art developed early on at secondary school when I began painting from nature and researching the lives and practices of artists I admired.
 This led to my decision to study Art History at The Courtauld Institute where my studies helped inform the artwork I produced alongside my degree.

 What inspires your work, and how would you describe your style of art?

 I am constantly finding new inspiration and influences to inform my art.
 I have been looking at a lot of architectural photography and plants to compare the patterns and structures found in man-made vs. natural designs.
 At the moment I am researching colour theory and the relationship between harmony in music and colour.
 Artists such as Josef Albers, Henri Matisse and Bridget Riley are hugely influential on my practice, not only for their paintings, but also for their written work and ideas.
 I would describe my style of art as geometric abstracts focused on the exploration of colour relationships.